openstack-infra/infra-specs/specs/test-metrics-db.rst

-Using the subunit2sql library, which was recently added to openstack-infra, a new post processing job (similar to how logs are processed for logstash) is added to read the subunit file from run, and push that to a SQL DB setup for storing the data.
+Using the subunit2sql library, which was recently added to openstack-infra, a new post processing job (similar to how logs are processed for logstash) is added to read the subunit file from runs, and push that to a SQL DB setup for storing the data.
 The SQL DB should be put on a separate server, possibly using Trove to provision it.
 By having the data available in DB allows for API access to enable interesting analytics to be performed.
-However, to enable an environment conducive to developing tooling around performing this analysis, public read-only access to the DB will be needed; mysql-proxy will be used to enable a public DB endpoint.
+However, to enable an environment conducive to developing tooling around performing this analysis, public read-only access to the DB will be needed; a tcp proxy, like simpleproxy, will be used to enable connectivity the database and a "public" set of credentials will be created which only has read permissions on the database.

 On top of the DB a new dashboard will be created that visualises the data stored in the DB.
 It's basic functionality will be to show an analysis